lifewithalacrity/www.LifeWithAlacrity.com/_posts/2011-12-27-manage-the-environment-not-the-people.md

 ---
-layout: posts
+layout: single
-title:  Manage the Environment, Not the People
+title:  "Manage the Environment, Not the People"
+slug:  "Manage the Environment, Not the People"
+redirect_from:
+  -
 date:   2011-12-27 20:21:08 -0700
 # image:  02.jpg
 # tags:   Weblogs